1. Overview of Van Duc Pagoda

 - Dress appropriately: Wear modest clothing (that covers your shoulders and knees) as a sign of respect to the visitors.
 Remove your shoes before entering every sacred area.

-- Transportation: Travel by bike is advisory as you can also enjoy the view of the river.
+- Transportation: Travel by bike is advised, as you can also enjoy the view of the river.
 You can also call for taxis or ride-hailing services for more convenient options.